Roadmap & Toolkit

 National DEC Staff provides trainings at training events, conferences, community meetings, and other venues.
 See our available Trainings and Technical Assistance page to learn more about what we can offer.
 To schedule a training email [email protected].

-Through our Train-the-Trainer program, National DEC also certifies practitioners to be DEC Trainers who can provide DEC Awareness Training in their communities.
-To learn more about a Train-the-Trainer session email [email protected].
+Through our Training of Trainers course, National DEC also certifies practitioners to be DEC Trainers who can provide DEC Awareness Training in their communities.
+To learn more about a Training of Trainers Course email [email protected].

 Identify Leadership, Disciplines, and Agencies to be involved in a DEC Alliance